afireinside5976/christmaslights/website/docs/index.md

 ### Christmas Lights

 All of the lights are LED.
-Only two colors are used for the light show.
-White and red.
+Only two colors are used for the light show, white and red.

 ### Relays